SideQuestVR/SQApi-Unity-Example/README.md

 #SideQuest API Unity Example
 This is example code of how to use the SideQuestVR API to link a SideQuest user's profile to a unity app via a short code login.

+This project will need TextMeshPro which is not included in the assets.
+This project also makes use of Newtonsoft JSON.NET which is included, however if you use this code in another project, assure you only have one copy of the JSON.NET library.

 To make use of this example, you will need an API client ID which will require an approved app listing on sidequestvr.com and/or access to the SideQuest test environment.
 For more information, check the SideQuest developer discord https://sdq.st/devdiscord or the primary Discord https://sdq.st/discord